Looking for a cure to your dog’s chewing problem? Our Lafayette vets share some tips to help stop your dog's chewing!

 The Psychology of Dogs Chewing

 Puppies and dogs are like people because they like to use their mouths to learn about the world.
-Although, this can cause your dog to eat anything that crosses their path!
-Some of the off limit items they grasp in their mouths can include everything from furniture and paper to smelly old shoes, toxic plants, electrical cords...and your new designer purse!
+Although, this can cause your dog to eat anything that crosses its path!
+Some of the off-limit items they grasp in their mouths can include everything from furniture and paper to smelly old shoes, toxic plants, electrical cords...and your new designer purse!